LiamJCates/Programming-Notes/C++/Compiler.md

 Code begins as a source code file.
   You write C++ source code into human-readable text files called source files.
-  A source code file must be properly formatted according to language syntax and semantics.
+  A source code file is formatted according to language syntax and semantics.

 A compiler is used to produce object files:
-  If source files properly formatted the compiler will output a transformation called an object file, otherwise it will produce an error message and fail to compile.
+  If source files properly formatted the compiler will output a transformation called an object file, otherwise it will produce an error message and fail.
   An object file is a computer file containing object code, that is, machine code output of an assembler or compiler.

 A linker is used to convert object files into an executable machine code file: